blahberi/rubiks_cube/README.md

 ```python
 print(cube) # you can also get the string of a cube
 ```
-getting the string of a cube will return this each square of colors is a side which goes in the worder
+Getting the string of a cube will return this each square of colors is a side which goes in the order
-- top
+1. Top
-- left
+2. Left
-- front
+3. Front
-- right
+4. Right
-- back
+5. Back
-- bottom
+6. Bottom
 ```
 w w w
 w w w